Twisted-Fields/rp2040-motor-controller/README.md

 # rp2040-motor-controller
 A dual channel brushless motor controller based on the RP2040 microcontroller

-The entire board is the size of a credit card, and is designed to be fabbed using the JLCPCB assembly service.
+The entire board is 10mm longer than a credit card, and is designed to be fabbed using the JLCPCB assembly service.

 Estimated price fully assembled from JLCPCB with 2 oz copper on all 4 layers:
   5 pcs -  $ 276 - $55 each